Vegan Japanese

 Vegan sushi roll on a serving platter topped with avocado, vegan caviar, shichimi, vegan kewpie mayo and dried onion flakes.

-If you’re after that little burst of salty, sea-sprayed flavor you usually get from fish roe, try Cavi-Art—a seaweed-based vegan caviar.
-It’s vibrant, sustainable, and adds a lovely pop both in texture and presentation.
+If you're after that little burst of salty, sea-sprayed flavor you usually get from fish roe on a traditional caterpillar roll try Cavi-Art, a seaweed-based vegan caviar.
+It's vibrant, sustainable, and adds a lovely pop both in texture and presentation.
 Optional, but definitely worth trying.

 Jump to: